Dealing With Guilt After a Loss

 If you find yourself feeling guilty about a past action or inaction, set aside time to think about your feelings and work through the following exercise.

-- Write a list of your "should haves" and "shouldn't haves."
+- Write a list of the things you regret.

 - Forgive yourself for those regrets that you cannot act on to correct.